cloudera/kafka-examples/README.md

 Below is a list of the examples provided here.
 Each such project should have their own README with details specific to that project.

+### SimpleClient

+Minimal example of a Kafka producer and consumer.

 ## Getting Started

 In general, you will need the latest version of Java and Maven appropriate